Public Safety Power Shutoff

 - Check back regularly, as the map will be updated with the latest information.

 Note: The outlines shown on this map are an approximation of the affected area.
-If you are going to be impacted by a Public Safety Power Shutoff, we will reach out to you directly via the email address and/or phone number we have on file.
+If you are going to be impacted by a Public Safety Power Shutoff, we will attempt to contact out to you directly via the email address and/or phone number we have on file.

 Measure of Last Resort